pymupdf/PyMuPDF-Optional-Material/docs/tutorial.rst

 >>> pix.writePNG("page-0.png")

-Displaying the Image in Dialog Managers
+Displaying the Image in GUIs
 -------------------------------------------
 We can also use it in GUI dialog managers. :attr:`Pixmap.samples` represents an area of bytes of all the pixels as a Python bytes object.
 Here are some examples, find more in the `examples <https://github.com/pymupdf/PyMuPDF/tree/master/examples>`_ directory.